Find Affordable College Courses

 Boston, MA

-Suffolk University came in at #6 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in Massachusetts ranking.
-Located in the large city of Boston, Suffolk is a private not-for-profit college with a moderately-sized student population.
+Suffolk University ranked #6 on this year’s Best Value Journalism Bachelor’s Degree Schools in Massachusetts list.
+Located in the city of Boston, Suffolk is a private not-for-profit college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Suffolk are $41,648 a year.
+In-state tuition fees for undergraduate students at Suffolk are $41,648 per year.

 Full Journalism at Suffolk University Report